RuthAndRoth/Max/Licenses/README.md

 # Licenses

-We use the SPDX license identifiers (from thes
+We use the SPDX license identifiers (from the
 [SPDX License List](https://spdx.dev/licenses)) in some places to identify the covered license.